 Are you thinking about storing gold at home?
 This is certainly your right if you aren’t purchasing these investments for a precious metals IRA.
 But it’s not necessarily the smartest thing to do.

 Receiving a precious metals delivery could potentially tip off thieves, so make sure the company you buy from delivers your gold in discrete packaging.
 Otherwise, you may increase the chance of having your gold investments stolen from you when least expected.

 Instead of storing your gold at home, consider purchasing access to a safety deposit box in a bank.
 First of all, banks are very difficult to break into.
 Second, you can use the safety deposit box to properly store other precious items like stock certificates, bonds, birth certificates, and other important items.

 Finally, using a safety deposit box is convenient.
 It may not be as convenient as keeping your precious metals at home, but it’s convenient enough that you can access your investments easily at your local branch.

-Reading customer reviews is the smart way to research potential gold storage facilities to do business with.
+Reading customer reviews is the smart way to research any gold storage company you want to do business with.
 Just remember that reviews are only one way to determine the success and validity of a company.
 It’s also wise to look them up on the Better Business Bureau website to find out their rating and learn of potential complaints.
 See how the organization responds to complaints and check to see if they’re handled in a timely manner.